aSamu3l/SocialRedirect-Server/README.md

 a2ensite redirects
 systemctl restart apache2
 ```
+8. Add subdomain in your DNS configuration
-8. (Optional) Configure Certbot to get a certificate for the domain
+9. (Optional) Configure Certbot to get a certificate for the domain
 ```shell
 certbot --apache -d gh.yourdomain.com -d github.yourdomain.com
 ```